Adityasr30/metadata-driven-ingestion/README.md

 # Metadata-Driven Ingestion Framework (MDIF)

-A configurable, reusable data ingestion framework built on **PySpark** that moves data across layers of a data lakehouse using a JSON-based configuration file — eliminating hardcoded pipeline logic.
+A configurable, reusable data ingestion framework built on **PySpark** that moves data across layers of a data lakehouse using a JSON-based configuration file, eliminating hardcoded pipeline logic.

 ---

 ## Overview

 The MDIF (Metadata-Driven Ingestion Framework) is designed to handle multi-stage data ingestion in a lakehouse architecture.
-Instead of writing a separate pipeline for each dataset, all pipeline behaviour — source paths, target paths, transformations, schema validation, partitioning — is driven by a single JSON config file.
+Instead of writing a separate pipeline for each dataset, all pipeline behaviour - source paths, target paths, transformations, schema validation, partitioning - is driven by a single JSON config file.

 The framework supports two ingestion stages out of the box: